-System restore is a key recovery tool in Windows.
+System restore is an essential recovery tool in Windows.
 It can help revert the Windows computer’s system files, program files, and registry information to the previous state while experiencing a problem.
-But sometimes, the System Restore does not appear to be functioning correctly on this System.
+But sometimes, the System Restore does not appear to function correctly on this System.
 We shortlisted some easy ways to fix this problem.

 Some computers encounter System Restore error 0x80042302 while making a system restore.
 This error is mainly caused if the Volume Shadow Copy service is not running.
-This problem arises while restoring a backed-up windows image or running System Restore Utility.
-Thus the system image restore fails, and system restore does not appear to be functioning properly.
+This problem arises while restoring a backed-up Windows image or running System Restore Utility.
+Thus the system image restore fails, and the system restore does not function properly.
+Another reason could be when your computer’s hard drive fails or is corrupted.
+This could be the reason for the missing System Restore points.
+Try to burn the ISO Image.

 Don’t panic!
 This error can also be fixed.
 Here are some ways you can resolve the issue system restore does not appear to be functioning correctly on this System.